 VICE: Which cities are particularly badly polluted?
 How many different cities were evaluated?

 The health issues arising from air pollution are significant and should be taken seriously, but it's important to keep them in perspective.
-The risk of lung cancer associated with air pollution at the levels now existing in advanced developed countries is now comparable to passive smoking.
-And that's important enough to take action, but not the same magnitude as active smoking, for example.Thanks, Dr Loomis.
+The risk of lung cancer associated with air pollution at the levels now existing in advanced developed countries are comparable to passive smoking.
+That's important enough to take action, but not the same magnitude as active smoking, for example.Thanks, Dr Loomis.